xmengkinaxis/CPP/System Design Interview Checklist.md

 In any index-based data, the partition is not allowed ??? <br>

 # 5. High-Level Design — This is pretty much a template, you can put in front of interviewers.
+**Goal**
+* The candidate should identify various system entities, how they will interact with each other, and how data would be flowing in the system
+* static: components, their relationship and connections
+* dynamic: workflow, how these components interact with each other, event/time sequences

+**Steps**
-Outline a high level design with all important components and connections, involved in the request flow from the client until the response is passed to the client.
+* Outline a high level design with all important components and connections,
-Draw a block diagram with 5-6 core components of the system, which are enough to solve the actual problem from end to end.
+  * Draw a block diagram with 5-6 core components of the system, which are enough to solve the actual problem from end to end.
-The candidate should identify various system entities, how they will interact with each other. how data would be flowing in the system???

-Map features to modules
+  * Map features to modules
-Sketch the main components and connections
+  * Sketch the main components and connections
-Justify your ideas
+  * Justify your ideas

-Structure/Components (static):
+* involved in the request flow from the client until the response is passed to the client.
+Describe the workflow based on the required operations

+**Structure/Components (static):**
 Usually, a scalable system include (The Single Responsibility Principle advocates for small and autonomous services that work together to allow scale and configure them independently)
+1. Client
-1. Load balancer
+2. Load balancer
-2 .WebServer (reverse proxy),
+3. WebServer (reverse proxy), Front-end servers
-3. Service (application layer, aka. platform layer) (Service Partition; list different services required)
+4. Service (application layer, aka. platform layer) (Service Partition; list different services required)
-4. Caching system
+5. Caching system
-5. Database (master/slave cluster)
+6. Database (master/slave cluster)
+7. Rate limiter
+8. Manager node: access privilege, console
+9. Monitoring service

 NOTE:
 Application layer will process all incoming and outgoing requests.